 Warning: If you don’t know where gelatin comes from you may want to turn back now before it’s too late!
 If you’re brave and love your dog, read on, furfriends!
 Bone broth is a healthy homemade treat for dogs (and humans, if you’re keen).
 Taking it a step further, you can use the same techniques to make gummies from scratch.
 Here’s how to make healthy homemade gummies for dogs completely from scratch using bones.
-Since quality store bought gelatin shares many of the benefits, I’ve also included a (much quicker!) shortcut for making gummy dog treats.
+Plus, since quality store bought gelatin shares many of the benefits, I’ve also included a (much quicker!) shortcut for making gummy dog treats.

 Gelatin is Made from WHAT?!?

 Gelatin is made by boiling down the skin, cartilage, and bones of animals – yep, the leftovers.
 Waste not!
 Yes, the same gelatin as in jello, candy, marshmallows, yogurt, dressings, medicine, cosmetics, and more.
 It’s the bane of us label-reading vegetarians.
 Sigh… The good news is that gelatin is full of health benefits, and it’s those benefits that led me to get over my ewwww factor and start making gelatin treats for my dogs.

 The Benefits of Gelatin for Dogs (and People)

 Our senior dog in particular could use all the help I can give him for his ageing joints and mobility, but bone broth (and gelatin) is also reported to be beneficial for their general health including metabolism, digestion, liver function, bones, skin, and coat.
 I have lots of fun and fancy gelatin gummy dog treat recipes to share, but will start with two simple healthful basics as an introduction – one from scratch and a quickie shortcut.
 We’ll start with how to make gummies from scratch, then take a shortcut by making gummies with ready-to-use quality gelatin.